Skycoder42/QHotkey/README.md

  - **Threading:** Activate the checkbox to move 2 Hotkeys of the playground to seperate threads.
 It should work without a difference.

 ## Thread saftey
 The QHotkey class itself is reentrant - wich means you can create as many instances as required on any thread.
 This allows you to use the QHotkey on all threads. **But** you should never use the QHotkey instance on a thread that is different from the one the instance belongs to!
-Internally the system uses a singleton instance that handles the hotkey events and distibutes them to the QHotkey instances.
-This internal class is completly threadsafe.
+Internally the system uses a singleton instance that handles the hotkey events and distributes them to the QHotkey instances.
+This internal class is completley threadsafe.

-However, this singleton instance only runs on the mainthread.
-(One reason is that some of the OS-Functions are not threadsafe).
+However, this singleton instance only runs on the main thread.
+(One reason is that some of the OS-Functions are not thread safe).
 To make threaded hotkeys possible, the critical functions (registering/unregistering hotkeys and keytranslation) are all run on the mainthread too.
 The QHotkey instances on other threads use `QMetaObject::invokeMethod` with a `Qt::BlockingQueuedConnection`.

 For you this means: QHotkey instances on other threads than the main thread may take a little longer to register/unregister/translate hotkeys, because they have to wait for the main thread to do this for them.